 “You think eel, banana, mustard and Stilton don’t go together?
 Oh, but they do – it’s all about aroma pairing.
 Let your palate decide whether it tastes good – not your head!”

 Inside the Schäfflerhof – one of Munich’s finest shopping destinations, found in the square formed by Theatinerstrasse, Maffeistrasse and Schäfflerstrasse – the Les Deux restaurant extends over two fully-glazed storeys.

-The first-floor restaurant serves multifaceted modern French cuisine, while the brasserie on the ground floor offers traditional and international fare.
-Fabrice Kieffer and Johann Rappenglück: “Our restaurant embodies Bavarian warmth, combined with French charm.
-At least one member of the Kieffer or Rappenglück family is always present for our guests.
+The first-floor restaurant serves multi-faceted modern French cuisine.
+The brasserie on the ground floor offers classic dishes and international cuisine.
+Fabrice Kieffer and and his wife Katrin Kiefer: “Our restaurant embodies Bavarian warmth, combined with French charm.
+At least one member of the Kieffer family is always present for our guests.
 The cuisine still bears the hallmarks of French cooking, but it is lighter and also contains some Asian flavours from time to time.”